-Does the course have at least 6 hours of observed teaching practice with real English language learners?
+Does the course have at least 6 hours of observed teaching practice with genuine English language learners?

-If a course does not have this component, it is more difficult for you to find a job.
-Schools want teachers who have experienced teaching a classroom.
+If a course does not have this component, it is more difficult to find a job.
+Schools want teachers who have experience teaching a classroom.
 They do not want people with only academic and theoretical knowledge.
 The other component here is “observed”.
-If you teach practice classes and you are not observed by a qualified trainer / observer, you will not get feedback so how will you improve?
+If you teach practice classes and are not observed by a qualified trainer, you will not get feedback, so how will you improve?

-As a point of comparison, EBC gives you 6 hours of teaching practice taught to classes of non-native English speakers.
+As a comparison, EBC gives you 6 hours of teaching practice taught to classes of non-native English speakers.
 These classes are taught via Zoom or in a physical classroom.
-You will teach 2 beginner, 2 intermediate and 2 advanced level classes so that you see the challenges associated with each level.
+In addition, you will teach three intermediate and three advanced level classes to see the challenges associated with each level.

 Is the course accredited by a government registered university or examination board?

 This is a tricky area.
 A guaranteed answer to this is Trinity College London.
 This UK government registered and regulated examination board awards the world’s gold-standard TEFL certificate.
-The Trinity CertTESOL is officially recognised by the British Council and its schools in over 110 countries.
+In addition, the British Council and its schools officially recognise the Trinity CertTESOL in over 110 countries.